-The CDCR-owned facility will house 82 female inmates, with the possibility of increasing to 118 in the future.
-Initially, the services will focus on inmates who have 24 months or less remaining to serve.
+The CDCR-owned facility will house 82 female participants, with the possibility of increasing to 118 in the future.
+Initially, the services will focus on women who have 24 months or less remaining to serve.

 Programs will provide participants with gender-responsive supervision, treatment and services that increase opportunities for successful reintegration in their communities.
 Some of the evidence-based programs include employment guidance, family reunification services and a substance abuse program for women who require it.